The Extrovert INTP

 They truly feel invigorated by these types of conversations, especially when they find someone who can keep up and really provide value to the discussion.
 They enjoy diving into complex ideas and do well having someone who can inspire them in new ways.
-INTPs can certainly process things on their own, but they do gain a lot from having someone to discuss things with.
-Having a person they can bounce these ideas off of and get some sort of back and forth going, is actually really helpful for the INTP.
-This outward behavior which requires connecting with someone else, definitely can make them appear more extroverted.
-It is especially this way for an INTP who finds themselves leaning a little bit more towards the their extroverted qualities, certainly when they are focusing more on their auxiliary function and want to connect with others and the patterns they see.
+INTPs can process things independently, but they gain a lot from having someone to discuss things with.
+Having a person they can bounce these ideas off of and get some sort of back-and-forth going is really helpful for the INTP.
+This outward behavior which requires connecting with someone else definitely can make them appear more extroverted.
+It is especially this way for an INTP who finds themselves leaning a little bit more towards their extroverted qualities, certainly when they are focusing more on their auxiliary function (Ne) and want to connect with others and the patterns they see.

 They Can Be Entertainers

 Some INTPs find themselves drawn to the idea of being an entertainer, even if it scares them a bit.
 They might be drawn to comedy, performing, or even being a public figure.
-INTPs can be very business minded which can lead them towards careers which put them in the spotlight, especially if they decide to teach others what they have learned.
-They can often fit into these roles truly well once they have adapted and learned how to handle it.
-For the INTP it is often more about taking the first step in the right direction, since moving forward can be a bit stressful at first.
-When they do become more at ease with being in the public eye, they can often become comfortable as entertainers.
+INTPs can be very business minded, which can lead them toward careers that put them in the spotlight, especially if they decide to teach others what they have learned.
+They can often fit into these roles truly well once they have adapted and learned how to handle them.
+For the INTP, it is often more about taking the first step in the right direction, since moving forward can be a bit stressful at first.
+When they become more at ease with being in the public eye, they can often become comfortable as entertainers.
 There are certain careers that simply feel right for the INTP as entertainers, and they might find themselves truly drawn to them.

-They want to challenge and push themselves to achieve their inner passions, sometimes these might involve performance careers.
-This often appears much more like an extroverted behavior, and can cause the INTP to seem more outgoing and extroverted than they actually are.
+They want to challenge and push themselves to achieve their inner passions, and sometimes, these might involve performance careers.
+This often appears much more like extroverted behavior and can cause the INTP to seem more outgoing and extroverted than they actually are.
 Many performers who are INTPs become mistyped because of their ability to adapt to their environment.
-The way the INTP can place themselves into the role of an entertainer in order to showcase their passions, is definitely likely to make them appear much more extroverted than they actually are.
-They will often learn how to be chameleons and can seem completely different during their performances, while they might need time to themselves right afterwards.
+The way the INTP can place themselves into the role of an entertainer to showcase their passions is definitely likely to make them appear much more extroverted than they actually are.
+They will often learn how to be chameleons and can seem completely different during their performances, while they might need time to themselves right afterward.

-They Go Through Phases of Wanted to Fit In
+They Go Through Phases of Wanting to Fit In

 They Value Deep Connections

-INTPs might seem cold and distant, but deep down they crave a deep connection.
+INTPs might seem cold and distant, but deep down, they crave a deep connection.
 They want to find people who understand and appreciate them on a deeper and more sincere level.
-This can often be challenging for the INTP, since it requires reaching out and pushing themselves to be more social.
-They might not share this openly but they truly want to make connections that will last, and this is often something that matters quite a bit to them.
+This can often be challenging for the INTP since it requires reaching out and pushing themselves to be more social.
+They might not share this openly, but they genuinely want to make connections that will last, which often matters quite a bit to them.
 They are capable of being outgoing people when the mood is right, especially when they are around someone who brings this out in them.
-While they might be introverts who need time alone, INTPs also truly need to make connections and bonds with people who value them.
+While they might be introverts who need time alone, INTPs also genuinely need to connect and bond with people who value them.